JvThunder/In-Trap-Board-Game/README.md

 A player instantly wins if they capture the opponent's spawner.
 The game will automatically end as a draw in 200 moves if no spawners are captured yet.

+## How to play with Agent
+You can now play with my heuristic agent by running play_with_agent.py.
+The move format should be int the form of: <move_type> <piece_display_name> <move_direction>.
+<move_type> can be either "spawn" or "move".
+<piece_display_name> follows the display names on piece.json.
+<move_direction> can be "north", "south", "east", "west", "northwest", "northeast", "southwest", "southeast"
+Example move: "spawn FL north"
+Example of me playing with the bot can be seen on the file sample_game_with_user.txt.

 ## Updates
 ### Version 1.0
 Create the base logic of the game.